Bregor/spbruby-deploy-notes/README.md

 Please note that enabling --enable-pthread will make the Ruby interpreter *about 50% slower*.
 It is for this reason that we don't recommend enabling --enable-shared on server environments, although it's fine for desktop environments.
 Also see http://timetobleed.com/fix-a-bug-in-rubys-configurein-and-get-a-30-performance-boost/

+Both, pthread and shared, have also been torn from the ruby-full. tcl support will not build without --enable-pthread removes them from the manual as well

     $ make
     # make install
 ## RubyGems